 No. You must return your ballot by mail (USPS, FedEx, UPS, etc.).

-9. Is any additional information if I registered to vote by mail?
+9. Is additional information required to vote absentee by-mail if I am a first-time voter who registered to vote by mail?

 -- Global site tag (gtag.js) - Google Analytics -->